NSCA CPT Study Guide

 Spotting Power Exercises

-These exercises are never spotted as thy are too dangerous.
+These exercises are never spotted as they are too dangerous.
 They are rapid movements where a lot of things can go wrong.

 Number of Spotters

-If one personal can safely handle the weight as a spotter, one is good, as it doesn’t require communicating to more than one person.
-With the introduction of more spotters, the chance of something going wrong goes up, but it could also beneficial for higher weight and even unfamiliar spotting situations.
+If one person can safely handle the weight as a spotter, one is good, as it doesn’t require communicating with more than one person.
+With more spotters, the chance of something going wrong increases, but it could also benefit higher weight and even unfamiliar spotting situations.

 Communication